 |Matthew Jensen, The 49 States, 2008-9|

 Seeing Jensen's work at the Met, as part of an exhibit on contemporary photography, I think of travel, the association Americans have with the road trip and snapping pictures.
 What is a road trip without a camera?
-Now that we have Google to take our snapshots for us maybe the camera is dead on the road.
-These images are absent individuals but it seems easy enough to insert a human being into each State's slot.
+Now that we have Google to take our snapshots for us maybe the camera is dead on the road. *sad face*.
+The images Jensen has collected are absent individuals but it seems easy enough to insert a human being into each State's slot.
 Look, there is me in New York.
 There is me in Connecticut.
 I look at my home state of Louisiana and compare it to Wisconsin.
-They both seem the same -- and taken as a whole the image captures a unity of sorts, the kind of unity I get when travelling on the interstate where every exit is the same as the ones that came before it and all the ones ahead will look the same and so on.
+They both seem the same — and taken as a whole the image captures a unity of sorts, the kind of unity I get when traveling on the interstate where every exit is the same as the ones that came before it and all the ones ahead will look the same and so on.
 Is this a new American flag?
+Maybe so.

 Stones of Erasmus — Just plain good writing, teaching, thinking, doing, making, being, dreaming, seeing, feeling, building, creating, reading